 For instance, some companies pay dividends, which might make them more suitable for stable growth over the long term, or meeting your regular income requirements.
 Other companies tend to reinvest profits into research and development and new products.
 This may mean the company, and its share price grow more quickly, potentially making the investor money more quickly.

-Of course, these companies are also known to be more risky, which means it is also more likely the investment will not “pay off” and the investor will lose money.
+Of course, these companies can also be more risky, meaning it’s possible the investment doesn’t “pay off” and investors lose money.
 This is why it is important to understand your investment goals.
-The adage “do not put all your eggs in one basket” certainly applies to investment in the stock market, as diversification of a portfolio over companies, industries and sectors is used by many to reduce risks.
-As a general rule, holding three companies may be safer than two, and two companies may be safer than one.
-According to academic theory, this may hold true up until about 30 companies are held in a portfolio.
-Whichever stance you take, Accendo Markets will support you whilst you learn how to buy shares to achieve your goals.
+The adage “don’t put all your eggs in one basket” applies very much to stock market investment.
+Portfolio diversification of companies, industries and sectors helps reduce risk.
+As a general rule, holding three companies can be safer than two, and two companies is likely safer than one.
+Academic theory suggests this rule holds true up to around 30 companies in a portfolio.
+Whatever stance you take, Accendo Markets will support you whilst you learn how to buy shares to achieve your goals.

-Most important when deciding how to buy shares is to do your homework.
-Meaning, research each company, fund or asset before deciding how to buy.
-What makes this stock a good purchase?
-Why does the company’s current share price not reflect the value of the company?
+Most important when deciding how to buy shares using CFDs is to do your homework.
+Research each company, fund or asset before deciding what and how to buy.
+What makes this company’s shares a good purchase?
+Does the company’s current share price reflect the value of the company?
 Alternatively, you might decide to learn how to buy shares based on technical analysis (charting).